There’s so much choice out there when it comes to recumbent exercise bikes it can be very confusing trying to pick out the right one for your needs.

 Magnetic resistance, on the other hand, is whisper quiet when in operation, making it perfect for home use, you can watch TV without disturbing yourself or others around you, although Nautilus states the R616 utilizes Eddy current resistance this is just another term for magnetic.

-And that’s not all, magnetic resistance is constant i.e it doesn’t matter how fast you pedal, the resistance will stay the same unless you manually change it, this allows you to pedal at a slow pace but on a high resistance setting.
+And that’s not all, magnetic resistance is constant i.e it doesn’t matter how fast you pedal, the resistance will stay the same unless you manually change it, constant allows you to pedal at a slow pace but on a high resistance setting.
 This is impossible with air resistance, as air resistance is dynamic, the faster you pedal the harder the resistance becomes.

 The Nautilus R616 includes one of the most advanced monitors we have seen in this price bracket, with 25 levels of magnetic resistance and 29 workout programs.

-Preset workout programs bring something extra to your workout, cycling on one of these things can be boring especially when exercising for long periods which is why we love the huge choice of workout programs the R616 offers.
+Pre-set workout programs bring something extra to your workout, cycling on one of these things can be boring especially when exercising for long periods which is why we love the huge choice of workout programs the R616 offers.

 Another excellent feature of the R616’s monitor is its ability to connect to apps, you’ll be able to export and import data to Nautilus Trainer 2 app and other similar services for fitness tracking.

 A nice heavy, well built recumbent bike.
-Cheap, lightweight bikes often suffer from stability issues but with weight comes stability and at 97lb the Nautilus is a good weight for a recumbent, not only does weight help with the stability it also gives us a good clue to the overall quality of the recumbent.
+Cheap, lightweight bikes often suffer from stability issues but with weight comes stability, and at 97lb the Nautilus is a good weight for a recumbent, not only does weight help with the stability it also gives us a good clue to the overall quality of the recumbent.

 The Nautilus R616 has wide stabilizing feet at the front and rear of the bike, which include suction pads to help keep the bike super stable in operation.
 Overall a very stable recumbent, with no users complaining of stability issues.